Overseas Adventures

 Lower Bazaar

-The hill station town of Murree had two main bazaars: Upper and Lower.
-The girls from my school could only shop in the Upper Bazaar, considered safe with its open spaces, tourist shops, and restaurants.
-The Lower Bazaar was strictly off limits to us.
-It was a dark, narrow alley of shops squeezed between colonial buildings that wound down the hillside.
-Only the boys from my school could go there.
+In Murree, a hill station town, most daily routines revolved around two main shopping areas: the Upper and Lower Bazaars.
+Girls from my school could only go to the Upper Bazaar, which was considered safer because of its open spaces, tourist shops, and restaurants.
+The Lower Bazaar was a narrow, steep alley, packed with interesting shops between old colonial buildings as it wound down the hillside.
+Only the boys from school were allowed to go down there, which seemed unfair to me.

 Habit of Distance